jedi58/reserializer/README.md

 # Reserializer
-PHP object that will take a serialised object and parse it, ignoring the sizes specified.
+PHP class that will take a serialised object and parse it, ignoring the sizes specified.
 This is useful when serialized objects are corrupted and need fixing